fernandorochaworld/farms/docs/features/003-login.md

 ## Implementation Checklist

 ### Configuration & Setup
+- [ ] Implement a easy and centralized way to setup firebase and single-slign-on.
+Using something like .env file or the best alternative to Flutter.
 - [ ] Configure Firebase project for Authentication
 - [ ] Setup Firestore for user data storage
 - [ ] Add required dependencies to `pubspec.yaml`